 You can press this shutter button to take photos immediately.

 If you tap and hold (long tap) the shutter button, the camera will take photos in burst mode.

-Photos taken in Galaxy S9 burst mode will be always saved in the internal storage even you set photo location in the micro SD card.
+Photos taken in Galaxy S9 burst mode will always be saved in the internal storage even if you set the photo location in the micro SD card.

 You can tap the video recording button to record a video immediately.